 One should keep in mind that the relationship between contrast ratio and VL ratio (Equation 9) relied on the assumption that the compared lighting systems generate the same state of visual adaptation for the driver.
 The validity of this hypothesis can only be investigated when a method has been developed to estimate the adaptation luminance in spatially complex road scenes.
-Nevertheless, relative VL maps provide a conventional tool for comparing the performance of similar lighting systems.

 It should also be noted that the image processing technique which finds local edges in the luminance map is dependent of the resolution.
 Introducing a frequency contrast sensitivity model instead of the just noticeable difference model should remove that dependency.
-It might also solve the problem of the size dependency which prevents us to compute absolute VL maps because the size parameter, which impacts the luminance difference threshold (Equations 1 and 2), is undetermined for contours.
+It might also solve the problem of the size dependency which prevents us to compute VL maps because the size parameter is undetermined for contours.